 Reimbursements are payments made to employees for purchases for official business use (teaching, research, public service, patient care).

-All reimbursement requests should include proof of purchase and proof of payment by cash or cash equivalents (credit card, check, etc.).
+All reimbursement requests must include proof of purchase and proof of payment by cash or cash equivalents (credit card, check, etc.).

 Reimbursements will not normally be allowed for purchases made by gift card, reward points, prepaid vendor-specific cards (copy card, phone cards, etc.), or gift certificates.
 If proof of payment of the non-cash method can be provided, such as the receipt for a gift card purchase, that can be included in the request to supplement the other receipts.